 07. Make it useful

 One of the problems with paper is that it’s everywhere.
-Some people hold on to every bit of paper they receive, while others are far more ruthless and recycle at the first opportunity.
+Some people hold on to every bit of paper they receive, amassing a paper mountain, while others are far more ruthless and recycle things at the first opportunity.
 To avoid the risk of being recycled, make your business card work as more than simply a calling card.

-Some of the most memorable designs incorporate function as well as form.
-Examples include business card that act as a holder for hair clips or turn into a miniature armchair for your mobile.
+Some of the most memorable designs incorporate function as well as form, ensuring they survive longer than most business cards.
+Examples include business card that act as a holder for hair clips or turn into a miniature armchair for your phone.

 08. Make your own